 Article Feb.
 5, 2019

-ExxonMobil is planning to invest more than $20 billion over 10 years to build and expand 11 manufacturing facilities, creating thousands of jobs and billions of dollars’ worth of economic activity.
+ExxonMobil is planning to invest billions to build and expand more than a dozen manufacturing projects, creating thousands of jobs and billions of dollars’ worth of economic activity.

 Article Feb.
 5, 2019